-XIV.
-MONITORING BUDGET NEUTRALITY FOR THEDEMONSTRATION
+XIII.
+MONITORING BUDGET NEUTRALITY FOR THE DEMONSTRATION

-- 104. Budget Neutrality Effective Date.
-Notwithstanding the effective date specified in section I of the STCs or in any other demonstration documentation, all STCs, waivers, and expenditure authorities relating to budget neutrality shall be effective beginning July 1, 2017. - 105.
+- 103. Budget Neutrality Effective Date.
+Notwithstanding the effective date specified in section I of the STCs or in any other demonstration documentation, all STCs, waivers, and expenditure authorities relating to budget neutrality shall be effective beginning July 1, 2017. - 104.
 Limit on Title XIX Funding.
 Massachusetts will be subject to a limit on the amount of federal title XIX funding that the Commonwealth may receive on selected Medicaid expenditures during the period of approval of the demonstration.
-The limit is determined by using a per capita cost method combined with an aggregate amount based on the aggregate annual DSH allotment that would have applied to the Commonwealth absent the demonstration (DSH allotment).
+The limit will consist of two parts, and is determined by using a per capita cost method combined with an aggregate amount based on the aggregate annual DSH allotment that would have applied to the Commonwealth absent the demonstration (DSH allotment).
 Budget neutrality expenditure targets are calculated on an annual basis with a cumulative budget neutrality expenditure limit for the length of the entire demonstration.
-Actual expenditures subject to the budget neutrality expenditure limit must be reported by the Commonwealth using the procedures described in section XIII, STC 91.
+Actual expenditures subject to the budget neutrality expenditure limit must be reported by the Commonwealth using the procedures described in section XII, STC 89.
 The data supplied by the Commonwealth to CMS to calculate the annual limits is subject to review and audit, and if found to be inaccurate, will result in a modified budget neutrality expenditure limit.
-CMS' assessment of the Commonwealth's compliance with these annual limits will be done using the Schedule C report from the Form CMS-64. - 106.
+CMS' assessment of the Commonwealth's compliance with these annual limits will be done using the Schedule C report from the Form CMS-64. - 105.
 Risk.
-Massachusetts will be at risk for the per capita cost for demonstration enrollees under this budget neutrality agreement, but not for the number of demonstration enrollees in each of the groups.
+Massachusetts shall be at risk for the per capita cost for demonstration enrollees under this budget neutrality agreement, but not for the number of demonstration enrollees in each of the groups.
 By providing FFP for all demonstration enrollees, Massachusetts will not be at risk for changing economic conditions which impact enrollment levels.
-However, by placing Massachusetts at risk for the per capita costs for demonstration enrollees, CMS assures that the federal demonstration expenditures do not exceed the level of expenditures that would have occurred had there been no demonstration. - 107.
+However, by placing Massachusetts at risk for the per capita costs for demonstration enrollees, CMS assures that the federal demonstration expenditures do not exceed the level of expenditures that would have occurred had there been no demonstration. - 106.
 Expenditures Excluded From Budget Neutrality Test.
 Regular FMAP will continue for costs not subject to budget neutrality limit tests.
-Those exclusions include: - a) Expenditures made on behalf of enrollees aged 65 years and above and expenditures made on - behalf of enrollees under age 65 who are institutionalized in a nursing facility, chronic disease or rehabilitation hospital, intermediate care facility for the mentally retarded, or a state psychiatric hospital for other than a short-term rehabilitative stay; - b) All long-term care expenditures, including nursing facility, personal care attendant, home health, private duty nursing, adult foster care, day habilitation, hospice, chronic disease and rehabilitation hospital inpatient and outpatient, and home and community-based waiver services, except pursuant to STC 108; For demonstration years 1 and 2, LTSS costs will be excluded from budget neutrality.
-Over the course of the demonstration, LTSS will be included no later than DY 24 into budget neutrality if MassHealth incorporates LTSS into managed care delivery models and TCOC for ACOs.
+Those exclusions include:

+a)Expenditures made on behalf of enrollees aged 65 years and above and expenditures made on behalf of enrollees under age 65 who are institutionalized in a nursing facility, chronic disease or rehabilitation hospital, intermediate care facility for the mentally retarded, or a state psychiatric hospital for other than a short-term rehabilitative stay;

+- b) All long-term care expenditures, including nursing facility, personal care attendant, home health, private duty nursing, adult foster care, day habilitation, hospice, chronic disease and rehabilitation hospital inpatient and outpatient, and home and community-based waiver services, except pursuant to STC 105; For demonstration years 1 and 2, LTSS costs will be excluded from budget neutrality.
+Over the course of the demonstration, LTSS will be included no later than DY 24 into budget neutrality if MassHealth incorporates LTSS into managed care delivery models and TCOC for ACOs. - i.
+Exception.
+Hospice services provided to individuals in the MassHealth Basic and Essential programs are subject to the budget neutrality test. - c) Expenditures for covered services currently provided to Medicaid recipients by other state agencies or cities and towns, whether or not these services are currently claimed for federal reimbursement; and - d) Allowable administrative expenditures.